realpvn/EasyApacheServer/README.md

 sudo apt-get install easy-apache
 ```

-#### Step 2
-One command to setup everything, it installs Apache & SSL for your site
+One command to setup everything, installs Apache & SSL for your site
 ```
 easy-apache -f
 ```
+That is it! 🤩

 #### Options & Usage
 ```